Alipsa/rideutils/README.md

 - Override `readline` from base R to work in a GUI context
 - Greatly expand documentation
 - Moved demo to separate module
+- Create demo jar with dependencies and fixed file traversal so it also works inside a jar.

 ### Ver 1.4
 - Add additional parameters to promptDate and promptYearMonth.